Judian81/Old-Project-11-Years-Of-Work./README.md

 # Old-Project-11-years-of-work.

-it is that directx 7 version and vb6 are deprecated. and have to start all over. but that is just to much for me so i wont.
+this project is made in vb6 and directx7. they are both not any longer supported. but maby there is some code in this project were you can learn about.

-but maby you can find some usefull code you can use for yourself.
+you can not compile this code in the ways i know.